tanvi-v/exadata-ansible/notes/to_do.md

 Code Development
-- Add Variables to default and add a comment showing required
-- Add ALL fields to oci modules!! and then just use defaults!!!!!
+- Add ALL fields to oci modules and optional fields to Defaults
+- ExaCC provisioning: Network config (VM Cluster network different than ExaCS)
 - Make Networking Set-Up more dynamic
-- PDB: pull oracle_sid, oracle_home, db_unique_name automatically.
+- PDB: pull oracle_sid automatically.
 Pick a different directory
-- ExaCC provisioning: Network config (VM Cluster network different than ExaCS)
 - Playbook to call FPP - Depends on how FPP is set-up
 - DataGuard (low priority) - ExaCC/ExaCS Dataguard